-When testing the overall balance on the right side of your body, you are able stand on your right leg with your eyes closed for 16-20 seconds before having to open your eyes or losing your balance.
-This is an excellent result, as over 16 seconds is considered good balance for the elite level golfer.
+When testing the overall balance on the right side of your body, you are able stand on your right leg with your eyes closed for 0-5 seconds before having to open your eyes or losing your balance.
+Elite level golfers can maintain balance for over 16 seconds.
+This reduced balance on your right side can limit your ability to load into your right side or cause you to lose stability during the backswing.

-When testing the overall balance on the left side of your body, you are able stand on your left leg with your eyes closed for 11-15 seconds before having to open your eyes or losing your balance.
-Elite level golfers can maintain balance for over
+When testing the overall balance on the left side of your body, you are able stand on your left leg with your eyes closed for 0-5 seconds before having to open your eyes or losing your balance.
+Elite level golfers can maintain balance for over 16 seconds.

-16 seconds.
 This reduced balance on your left side can limit your ability to post into your left side or cause you to avoid your left side during the downswing.